mozilla/socorro-docs/docs/databaseschema.rst

 significant number of PostrgeSQL and psycopg2 (python) features and extensions.
 Making a database-neutral API has been explored, and for now is not being pursued.

-Most of the obvious and easy improvements suggested in [[SocorroCodeAndDatabaseUpdate]] have been implemented.
-Where not done, we made a conscious decision to keep:

-* tables with varchar rather than text, when the tables are partitionedx
-* tables that seemed to have no need for maintenance

 The tables can be divided into three major categories: crash data, aggregate reporting and process control.